l0neaadil/Python_projects/03_ARP_spoofer/README.md

 functions with a 1 in them mean that Scapy will send the specified packet and end after receiving 1 answer/response instead of continuing to listen for answers/responses.

+- sniff(): sniff() function can capture/sniff/detect network traffic packet by packet and analyse them for various reasons.
+Some of the Sniff() function arguments are:
+	- iface: Sniff for packets only on the provided interface.
+	- store: Whether to store sniffed packets or discard them.
+When you only want to monitor your network forever, set store to 0.
+	- prn: sniff has an argument prn that allows you to pass a function that executes with each packet sniffed.
+The intended purpose of this function is to control how the packet prints out in the console allowing you to replace the default packet printing with a format of your choice.

+		scapy.sniff(iface=interface, store=False, prn=callback_function)

 ### Note:
 - The program is to be run through command line (linux).